-This semester alone, the accounting major from Indianapolis made Poets & Quants 2017 Best and Brightest Business Undergrads list, earned recognition as an Outstanding Senior in the School of Management, and received Krannert’s Dr. Cornell A. Bell and Emanuel Thornton Weiler Outstanding Student awards.
+In her final semester at Purdue, the accounting major from Indianapolis made Poets & Quants 2017 Best and Brightest Business Undergrads list, earned recognition as an Outstanding Senior in the School of Management, and received Krannert’s Dr. Cornell A. Bell and Emanuel Thornton Weiler Outstanding Student awards.

 Long, who arrived at Krannert as a Purdue University Emerging Leader Scholar and Dr. Cornell A. Bell Business Opportunity Program Scholar, credits her involvement with student organizations as a key to her success.

 “Just by just putting myself out there, I was able to develop confidence, networking skills and professional development, as well as a great cohort of peers who supported me and allowed me to see all the possibilities,” she says.

 “My advice to new students is to embrace what's going on and to find a place where you feel comfortable but are also pushing yourself every day,” she says.
 “At Krannert, you’ll have the opportunity to thrive beginning your freshman year.
 That really paid off for me.”

 Long says she wouldn’t have attended Purdue if not for Krannert’s Business Opportunity Program (BOP).
 “I was debating between a smaller school and a bigger school,” she says.

 It was BOP’s individualized attention, mentor program and student community that led her to becoming a Boilermaker.
 “Choosing a college was the biggest decision I’ve ever faced, but coming to Purdue and being part of BOP was the best one I could have made,” Long says.